Nonerz/class8-notes-generator/README.md

-It is very straigh forward you enter a name of a subject and it brings all the notes of subjects that are coming for Annual exam.
+It is very straight forward you enter a name of a subject and it brings all the notes of subjects that are coming for Annual exam.
 Note that I DO NOT OWN ANY OF THE NOTES.
 I just made the application to find notes easier.